JetBrains/kotlin-web-site/pages/docs/reference/inline-functions.md

 The `inline` modifier affects both the function itself and the lambdas passed to it: all of those will be inlined into the call site.

-Inlining may cause the generated code to grow, but if we do it in a reasonable way (do not inline big functions) it will pay off in performance, especially at "megamorphic" call-sites inside loops.
+Inlining may cause the generated code to grow; however, if we do it in a reasonable way (i.e. avoiding inlining large functions), it will pay off in performance, especially at "megamorphic" call-sites inside loops.

 ## noinline